-Seen as a great source of advice to other healthcare professionals, they are often called upon to recommend safe combinations of medicines or solutions to specific patient problems.
+A hospital pharmacist is often a great source of advice for patients.
+They can also be called upon to recommend safe combinations of medicines or solutions to specific patient problems.

 Hospital pharmacists can offer information on potential side effects and check that medicines are compatible with existing medication.
 They will often also monitor the effects of treatments to ensure that they are proving effective, safe and appropriate to the user.